WordPress Full Site Editing: What it is & How It Can Shape the Future of WordPress

 So how will the interface look?
 We have tried a beta theme that supports WordPress full site editing (FSE) and tried to know exactly that.

-Here is a image of how a homepage editing can look like.
-If you have prior experience with Gutenberg block editor, you won’t have the slightest problem using this.
+Here is an image of how a homepage editing can look like.
+If you have prior experience with the Gutenberg block editor, you won’t have the slightest problem using this.

 Home Page Editing